Fair Work & Psychological Safety: How EAPs Protect Employers and Employees | Mindway EAP

 The Role of Leadership in Creating a Safe Culture

-As soon as leaders completed training on how to use the EAP and began openly encouraging others to utilize it, we saw a significant increase in the number of individuals using it.
-Within a period of six months, there was an 18% reduction in the number of employees who missed work, and the proactive psychosocial safety actions taken by the organization were lauded by a Fair Work report as a best practice for compliance.
+As soon as leaders finished their training on how to use the Employee Assistance Program (EAP) and started openly pushing others to use it, we noticed a huge increase in the number of people who participated in the program with us.
+Over the course of a period of six months, there was an 18% decrease in the number of employees who missed work.
+Additionally, the proactive psychosocial safety activities that were made by the business were praised by a Fair Work report as a best practice for compliance.

 Continuous Improvement Through Data and Feedback